Video games in Switzerland

 Video games in Switzerland have been released since the 1980s.
 In 2016, there were between 100 and 120 game companies, mostly small, corresponding to about 500 employees and a turnover of about 50 millions Swiss francs (which corresponds more or less to the same amount in US dollars or Euro).

 The Swiss Game Award was created in 2013, with some of the winners being Feist (2016), Deru (2017) and FAR: Lone Sails (2019).

-Nowadays, there are Swiss games being released for all the current platforms: Nintendo Switch, PlayStation 4, Xbox One, Microsoft Windows, macOS, Android, iOS, including Apple Arcade.
+Today, Swiss games are released for all the current platforms: Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series, Microsoft Windows, macOS, Android, iOS, including Apple Arcade.

 History

 1960s

 At 17, René Sommer created the earliest known electronic game in Switzerland, a variant of the Nim game.
 Sommer would later work as an engineer at Logitech.

+1970s

+At the end of the 1970s, students of Professor Jean-Daniel Nicoud at the Swiss Federal Institute of Technologies created video games.
+They developed games and graphical demonstrations for the Smaky 6.
+The games were adaptations of board games (e.g. chess, Nim, Oware) and arcade games of that time (e.g. Blockade, Breakout, Sprint 2, Lunar Lander).

+In 1979, when asked by a journalist about the motivation behind creating games in a university laboratory, he answered, "The goal is indeed to learn how to program.
+The games provide both motivation to create challenging programs and present a number of truly difficult problems to solve."